 Libations of the Regency—Presented by Ella Quinn

 Join USA Today bestselling Regency romance author for a discussion and tasting of the most common libations of the Regency.
+Please note: You must be 21 years old and must sign up in advance to attend this workshop.

 Medicine, Manuscripts, and Mayhem—Presented by Jillian David